-Youth on the waitlist are available to receive outreach support from our intake team, as well as attend our life skills programming.
-If you are on the waitlist and would like to access either of these services, please reach out to the Intake Team!
+Youth on the waitlist can access support from our intake team, attend life skills programming, meet with the Indigenous wellness team, be provided with a phone and phone plan if needed, and more.
+If you’d like to access these services, please reach out to the intake team.

 Yes!
 Contact the Intake Team to set this up.